Who Bears The Burden of Proof — The Theist or The Atheist?

 Even if we accept the burden-of-proof framework, it does not follow that the burden has not been met.
 The cosmological argument presents a positive case that the universe requires a cause outside itself.
 The fine-tuning argument presents a positive case that the physical constants of the universe are calibrated with extreme precision for life.
 The moral argument presents a positive case that objective moral facts require a grounding that naturalism cannot provide.
 The consciousness argument presents a positive case that subjective experience cannot be derived from physical processes.

 Whether these arguments succeed is the substance of the debate in philosophy of religion.
-But they are not analogous to evidence-free assertions of a cosmic teapot.
-They are reasoned arguments from features of the world that are undeniably there — the universe’s existence, its fine-tuning, the reality of consciousness, the objectivity of moral facts — to a conclusion about what best explains them.
+They are reasoned arguments from features of the world that are undeniably there (the universe’s existence, its fine-tuning, the reality of consciousness, the objectivity of moral facts) to a conclusion about what best explains them, rather than evidence-free assertions of a cosmic teapot.

 Who actually carries the burden

-The burden-of-proof framework also assumes that the null hypothesis — no God — is self-evidently simpler and better supported than the theistic alternative.
-But this assumes that the universe as a brute uncaused fact requires less explanation than a universe grounded in a necessary being.
-That assumption is not self-evident.
-The existence of anything at all — rather than nothing — is itself something that calls for explanation, and “it just is” is a move that carries its own metaphysical commitments.
+The burden-of-proof framework also assumes that the null hypothesis (no God) is self-evidently simpler and better supported than the theistic alternative.
+The assumption is that the universe as a brute uncaused fact requires less explanation than a universe grounded in a necessary being.
+The assumption is not self-evident.
+The existence of anything at all, rather than nothing, is itself something that calls for explanation, and “it just is” is a move that carries its own metaphysical commitments.